kuu/Kontainer/README.md

 }
 ```

-Then you can convert the above code into ES5.
+Then use the `babel` command to transpile the code.

 ```
 $ babel src/ -d dist/